-Practice Areas: Antitrust & Competition, Class Certification, Damages, Energy, Financial Institutions, Intellectual Property, Public Policy, Regulatory Investigations, Sports, Telecommunications, Transportation, Valuation & Financial Analysis
+Practice Areas: Antitrust & Competition, Class Certification, Damages, Energy, Financial Institutions, Intellectual Property, International Arbitration, Public Policy, Regulatory Investigations, Sports, Telecommunications, Transportation, Valuation & Financial Analysis

 Joseph P. Kalt is the Ford Foundation Professor (Emeritus) of International Political Economy at the John F. Kennedy School of Government at Harvard University.
 He joined the faculty at Harvard in 1978 and is a specialist in the economics of industrial organization, antitrust, economic development, government regulation and taxation.
 The Kennedy School of Government is Harvard’s graduate school for public policy and administration, and Prof. Kalt has served as the School’s Academic Dean for Research, chair of degree programs, chair of Ph.D. programs, and chair of the economics and quantitative methods section.
 In 2013, he was the Distinguished Visiting Professor at the University of Auckland (NZ) Business School.
 He has also served as Visiting Professor at The University of Arizona’s Eller College of Management and, since 2008, at the University of Arizona’s Rogers College of Law.